-Described in the following two sections are several figures providing data on misconduct reported to the Title IX Office during the 2019-20 year.
-For maximum clarity, these definitions come directly from the Sexual and Gender-Based Misconduct Policy which went into effect on September 1, 2019.
+Described in the following two sections are several figures providing data on misconduct reported to Title IX during the 2020-21 year.
+For maximum clarity, these definitions come directly from the Sexual and Gender-Based Misconduct Policy which went into effect on September 1, 2019 and was revised in accordance with the Department of Education's Final Rule on August 14, 2020.
 While there may be individual disclosures counted in this report which correspond to definitions of conduct found in older policies, the definitions contained below are the most accurate.
 For a full review of inactive policies, please visit https://sexual-respect.dartmouth.edu/compliance/archived-title-ix-policies-and-procedures.